briancrink/dotfiles/.bash/readme.md

 - type `zip -R foo "*.c"` to travel the directory structure recursively starting at the current directory finding the pattern

+- type `-FS` to synchronize the contents of an archive with the files on the OS;
+  checks entries in the archive against the file system.
+If the file time and file size of the entry matches that of the OS file, the entry is copied from the old archive instead of being read from the file system and compressed.
+If the OS file has changed, the entry is read and compressed as usual.
+If the entry in the archive does not match a file on the OS, the entry is deleted; an alternative to `-u` except removes _removed_ files from the zip archive

 - type `-g` to grow (append to) the specified zip archive, instead of creating a new one.
 If this operation fails, zip attempts to restore the archive to its original state.
 If the restoration fails, the archive might become corrupted.